obsidianmd/obsidian-help/en/User interface/Workspace/Sidebar.md

-Obsidian has two sidebars on both left and right.
+On desktop Obsidian has two sidebars on both left and right.
 The left sidebar includes the [[Ribbon]].

+On mobile, Obsidian only has a left sidebar, which is [[#Open hidden sidebars|collapsed by default]].

 ## Open hidden sidebars

 If a sidebar is collapsed, you can open it by clicking on the Arrow icon to expand it.

-This commonly happens when you enable a plugin but can't find it anywhere.
-Chances are the new tab created by the plugin is hidden in one of the sidebars, so be sure to check there.

 ## Tabs